Antispasmodics vs. Painkillers: What's the Difference and When to Take Them

 Antispasmodics vs. OTC Painkillers

-Another study compared hyoscine butylbromide with aspirin for the treatment of period cramps and found that both compounds were effective18.
+Another study compared hyoscine butylbromide with aspirin to treat period cramps and found that both compounds were effective18.
 However, the study suggested hyoscine butylbromide may be a safer treatment option, because aspirin may cause gastrointestinal bleeding.

 Don’t let belly pain hold you back.